High precision measurements of the proton elastic electromagnetic form factors and their ratio at $Q^2$ = 0.50, 2.64, 3.20, and 4.10 GeV$^2$: Results and Discussion

 \subsection{Test of Radiative Corrections}

-In the Born approximation, $\sigma_{R}$ introduces only a small $\varepsilon$ dependence at large $Q^2$, making the $\varepsilon$ dependence of both conventional and higher order radiative corrections at large $Q^2$ extremely important.
-Note that we focus on the comparison of E01-001 measurements to conventional Rosenbluth extractions using the Mo and Tsai radiative correction prescription~\cite{mo69,tsai71}.
-This is sensitive to the difference in $\varepsilon$ dependence of the corrections for electron vs proton detection.
-As noted earlier, recent global evaluations of conventional Rosenbluth data~\cite{Gramolin:2016hjt, Christy:2021snt} showed that the discrepancy is about one-third smaller at large $Q^2$ when using the updated radiative correction prescription~\cite{maximon00}.

-For the E01-001 experiment, we applied the radiative corrections procedure of Mo and Tsai~\cite{mo69} as modified by Walker and Ent~\cite{walker94, walkerphd, ent01, makinsphd} and implemented in the elastic e-p simulation code SIMC.
+In the Born approximation, $\ge$ is extracted from the slope of $\sigma_R$ vs $\varepsilon$.
+The slope becomes very small at large $Q^2$, making the $\varepsilon$ dependence of both conventional and higher order radiative corrections extremely important.
+For E01-001, we applied the radiative corrections procedure of Mo and Tsai~\cite{mo69, tsai71} as modified by Walker and Ent~\cite{walker94, walkerphd, ent01, makinsphd} and implemented in the elastic e-p simulation code SIMC.
 Note that Ref.~\cite{ent01} has errors in some of the equations, and SIMC uses the correct versions that appear in Ref.~\cite{makins94}.
 Full coincidence (e,e$'$p) simulations are performed using the prescription of Refs.~\cite{makinsphd,ent01} taking into account Bremsstrahlung from all three tails (Bremsstrahlung from the incident electron, scattered electron, and scattered proton).
-The Bremsstrahlung from these particles is calculated in the extended peaking approximation~\cite{makinsphd,ent01}.
-Furthermore, only the contribution from the infrared divergent part of two-photon-exchange (TPE) is included.

-The main $\varepsilon$ dependence to the radiative corrections comes from the internal and external Bremsstrahlung corrections.
-Bremsstrahlung yields significantly different corrections for electron and proton detection.
-For example, at $Q^2$ = 2.64~GeV$^2$, the $\varepsilon$ dependence over the range of the E01-001 measurement is roughly -8\% for proton detection, but would be +17\% for electron detection~\cite{afanasev01} as shown in Fig.~\ref{fig:rad_corr_epsilon}.
-Note that when detecting the electron, the $\varepsilon$ dependence of the Bremsstrahlung correction exceeds the $\varepsilon$ dependence coming from $\gep$.